blueglyph/trait_gen/README.md

 ## Alternative Format

-The following format is also supported when the following feature is enabled:
+An alternative format is also supported when the `in_format` feature is enabled:

 ```cargo
 trait-gen = { version="0.3", features=["in_format"] }